face0xff/ctf/README.md

 # Introduction

-Here, you will be able to find my writeups for various CTF, often for the team [ViaRézo](https://ctftime.org/team/73594).
+Here, you will be able to find a few writeups of mine for various CTF, often for the team [ViaRézo](https://ctftime.org/team/73594).

 ### About me

 I am just a ctf enthusiast from France, and a student in engineering / cybersecurity.

+I love learning about cryptography, reverse engineering, binary exploitation, web... and more generally, I love challenges and racking my brain.